When you purchase through links on our site, we may earn a commission. Here’s how it works.

-A wireless repeater can help extend the range of your wireless network.
+A wireless repeater (or WiFi repeater) can help extend the range of your wireless network.
 Typically, if you’re in a large house or office complex, you can use wireless repeaters to extend the reach of your wireless signal without buying expensive new routers.
-Follow this guide on how to do wireless repeater setup.
+Follow this guide on how to setup and troubleshoot your wireless repeater.

 In this particular example, we will be using the Engenius ERB9250.